adarift/Clickbot/README.md

 # How to use

-Download DLL and zip archive with clicks.
+Download DLL and zip archive with clicks from releases page.

 Put DLL in the `extensions` folder, create `clicks` directory in GD folder and unpack zip archive in the `clicks` directory.